precice/precice.github.io/pages/docs/installation/installation-overview.md

     <area target="" alt="Demo Virtual Machine" title="Demo Virtual Machine" href="installation-vm.html" coords="439,340,562,401" shape="rect">
 </map>

+**Linux**

+Linux is the easiest option, see figure above.
+We provide binary packages for Ubuntu and an AUR package for Arch Linux and Manjaro.
+More information on the binary packages and other installation options on Linux can be found below

+**MacOS**

+The recommended way is to use Homebrew to install the preCICE dependencies and then compile preCICE from source.
+You can also compile preCICE using Spack on MacOS, but this is considered experimental at the moment.

+**Microsoft Windows**

+We are currently working on native builds of preCICE on Windows.
+Until then, you can Ubuntu on Windows.
+The easiest way is to install Ubuntu via the Windows subsystem for Linux (WSL).
+Alternatively, you can build preCICE from source using MinGW (experimental).

 **Are there packages available for my system?**

 Check [our packages](installation-packages.html) to see if there are binary packages available for your system.